Azure/iot-edge-virtual-kubelet-provider/README.md

      --from-literal=hub0-cs='<iot-hub-owner-connection-string>'
      ```

-    If you using kubectl from cmd.exe or PowerShell, use:
+    If you using kubectl from cmd.exe or PowerShell, use double-quotes around the connection string:

     ```
     kubectl create secret generic my-secrets --from-literal=hub0-cs="<iot-hub-owner-connection-string>"